Evaluating the Effects of Structural Disorder on the Magnetic Properties of Nd$_{2}$Zr$_{2}$O$_{7}$: Conclusions

 \section{Conclusions}

 Using a combination of EPMA and X-ray/neutron scattering we have demonstrated that the reduced lattice parameter of air-grown Nd$_{2}$Zr$_{2}$O$_{7}$ single-crystals is due to negative stuffing (\textit{i.e}. occupation of the A-site by Zr).
 This occurs during FZ-growth due to preferential evaporation of Nd$_{2}$O$_{3}$, which we find can be largely mitigated by a 70 bar Ar overpressure.
 Neutron total scatting measurements also demonstrate the occurrence of a highly local form of disorder on the oxygen sublattice, which is only somewhat reduced via high-pressure growth.
 The HP-Ar grown crystals possess an optimized Nd stoichiometry with a lattice parameter approaching the polycrystalline value and a negative stuffing level of $\approx$ 1\%.
-However, this reduction in disorder does not qualitatively modify the balance of exchange and dipolar interactions responsible for the signatures of magnetic moment fragmentation.
-Instead, the reduction in disorder modifies the temperatures over which the AIAO order and the diffuse pinch-point scattering are stabilized; in both cases, the correlations are pushed to higher temperature.
+However, this reduction in disorder does not qualitatively modify the underlying physics responsible for the signatures of magnetic moment fragmentation.
+Instead, the reduction in disorder raises the temperature range over which the AIAO order and, potentially, the diffuse pinch-point scattering are stabilized.
 Our results provide an important experimental demonstration of the relationship between synthesis environment, structural disorder, and magnetism in Nd$_{2}$Zr$_{2}$O$_{7}$.